 Negotiating the Definitive Purchase Agreement

 Offering IT service businesses for sale in California involves several steps.
-The broker works closely with you and your legal Advisor, especially while negotiating and finalizing the Definitive Purchase Agreement.
-This Definitive Purchase Agreement helps both parties reach their goals for the transaction and allows no room for error as it represents the legal wishes of each party.
+The broker works closely with you and your legal Advisor, especially during negotiations and the finalization of the Definitive Purchase Agreement.
+This Definitive Purchase Agreement enables both parties to achieve their objectives for the transaction.
+It provides a clear framework, eliminating any potential for error, as it accurately reflects the legal intentions of each party.

-A good M&A Definitive Agreement is the lynchpin of a good transaction.
-Both Seller and Buyer exchange a large amount of information from different sources, often over many months of conversations.
-These exchanges are then condensed, with their interests, as best as possible into the Purchase Agreement.
+A well-crafted M&A Definitive Agreement is the linchpin of a successful transaction.
+Both the Seller and Buyer exchange a large amount of information from different sources, often over many months of conversations.
+These exchanges are then condensed, with their interests, as best as possible, into the Purchase Agreement.

-Items a typical Definitive Purchase Agreement may include:
+Items that a typical Definitive Purchase Agreement may include:

 - Treatment of Shares, Options, and any other Securities, if appropriate to the transaction